dmarx/keyframed/README.md

 print(k[15])  # 40
 ```

+You can retrieve and modify the keyframes and data points of a Keyframed object by setting new values using the indexing syntax.
+This will create a new keyframe at the specified index, with the given value and interpolation method.
+If you want to specify a different interpolation method than the default, you can pass a tuple containing the value and the interpolation method as the value when setting a keyframe.

 ## Keyframes and Interpolation

 A keyframe is a time index with data stored at it.
 You can retrieve the set of keyframes for a Keyframed object using the keyframes property.